 Wayrift grew out of two fan’s love for the classic SNES version of Final Fantasy IV.
 Both writers have taken the canon ideas and characters of the Blue Planet and expanded upon them while trying to remain as true to the events of the game as possible.
 All figments are inspired heavily by the original FFIV script, but have taken on their own lives and identities as the Authors have explored different possibilities and personalities between the two dimensions.

 What does this mean in a nutshell?

 Our figments are our take on characters from the game.
 That does not mean we believe in a “right” or “wrong” version of these characters as we are quite open and excited to see other Author’s versions of the Blue Planet!
 We stick as close to the canon as we can when it comes to what was established in the original version of FFIV.
 But everything beyond that is free game to develop, change and explore.
 Ben and Zeb are inspired by Golbez, but their concepts, personalities and ultimate character development belong to the Authors.
-We stand by this strongly, especially in light of the mess that’s been made of the storyline with the new DS version of the game as well as the sequal “The After” — both of which the Authors (and most of the Sygnus community) have chosen to ignore and often scorn.
+We stand by this strongly, especially in light of the mess that’s been made of the storyline with the new DS version of the game as well as the sequal “The After” — both of which the Authors have chosen to ignore.